Richard Puller von Hohenburg: First accusation of homosexuality

+Second accusation and exile

 Though he had managed to evade prosecution this time, in 1474 Puller was again accused of sodomy.
 Puller's enemies even claimed that, in the interval between these charges, Puller had been so wary of discovery he had a servant who witnessed a sexual act drowned.
 Even against such a severe charge, Puller managed to evade negative consequences through the strategic manipulation of his social status.
 He procured, or else forged, letters of recommendation from far-off authorities, playing the local Alsatian nobles off against the imperial powers of the Holy Roman Empire.
 By 1476, Puller was released upon a set of conditions: confessing his misdeeds, giving up his properties, and monastic imprisonment.
-Puller was quickly stripped of his Alsatian possessions, but fled from Alsace before beginning a monastic life, intent on recovering these possessions.
+Puller was quickly stripped of his Alsatian possessions, but fled from Alsace before beginning a monastic life, intent on recovering his property.

-In 1476, Puller had turned to the Old Swiss Confederacy, then a popular refuge for European criminals, in search of aid in reclaiming his lost properties.
+In 1476, Puller had turned to the Old Swiss Confederacy, then a popular refuge for European criminals, in search of aid in reclaiming his lost possessions.
 His petitions of entry not only cited (genuine) letters he had obtained from imperial and papal authorities, but outright forgeries, such as one which claimed Bishop Rupert had found him entirely innocent.
-He turned to city authorities at Bern for assistance, who rejected his pleas after much deliberation, and after that the authorities of Zürich, who were more obliging and accepted him.
-Zürich hoped for a lucrative feud with the rich Strasbourg, but Puller's property claims generated conflict between the Confederacy and Strasbourg, which had historically been a close ally to the Swiss.
+He turned to city authorities at Bern for assistance, who rejected his pleas after much deliberation, and thereafter the authorities of Zurich, who were more obliging and accepted him.
+Zurich hoped for a lucrative feud with the rich Strasbourg, but Puller's property claims generated conflict between the Confederacy and Strasbourg (a city which had historically been a close ally of the Confederacy).

+By 1480, Puller was now demanding an entire inheritance from Strasbourg (his father-in-law Hans Konrad Bock had died by 1479).
+Zurich could find no allies in the Confederacy for its feud against Strasbourg, and Puller's residency in Zurich was becoming a political nuisance.